 It induces the Sertoli cells the produce sperm.

-Testosterone acting through negative feedback, controls the synthesis of LH and FSH.
+Testosterone, acting through negative feedback, controls the synthesis of LH and FSH.

 Spermatogonia: Primitive, undifferentiated germ cells.

-Primary Spermatocytes: Experience first meiotic division.
+Primary Spermatocytes: Undergo the first meiotic division.

-Secondary Spermatocytes: Experience second meiotic division.
+Secondary Spermatocytes: Undergo the second meiotic division.

-Spermatids: Dedifferentiate into mature sperm cells.
+Spermatids: Differentiation into mature sperm cells.

 Sertoli cells respond to FSH and testosterone for the induction of spermatogenic cell differentiation.